-During the present Village Visit Programme, you are required to use the three methodologies to explore and learn the rural realities.
+During the present Village Visit Programme, you are required to use the following three methodologies to explore and learn the rural realities.

-- (i) Participatory Learning and Action which is given in Part- I of the manual. - (ii) Focus Group Discussion will be used to deal with some specific issues like Education, Health, Agriculture and Land Reforms, Functioning of Panchayati Raj Institution, and Poverty and any other issues which the village may throw up.
+- (i) Participatory Learning and Action which is given in Part- I of the Manual. - (ii) Focus Group Discussion (FGD) will be used to deal with some specific issues like Education, Health, Agriculture and Land Reforms, functioning of Panchayati Raj Institutions, and poverty and any other issues which may come up in the village.
 Gender will cut across all these issues.
-This is given in Part-II of the manual. - (iii) Interview Schedule discussed in Part -III of the manual will be followed to collect basic data at village level.
+This is given in Part- II of the Manual. - (iii) Interview Schedule discussed in Part -III of the Manual will be followed to collect basic data at village level.